Risks Depend on the Drug and Your Health

 Pain Relievers Affect Blood Pressure

 Some OTC pain relievers may interact with some high blood pressure medications or can increase blood pressure in people not previously diagnosed with this condition.
-If you take prescription high blood pressure drugs, regularly monitor your blood pressure and consult with your doctor to find out what OTC pain medication would be best for you.
+If you take prescription high blood pressure drugs, regularly monitor your blood pressure and consult your doctor to find out what OTC pain medication would be best for you.

 Stomachs Can Be Sensitive

 Some NSAID pain relievers, such as ibuprofen and naproxen sodium, can be tough on your gut.
 They can irritate the lining of the stomach, leading to ulcers and bleeding, or aggravate ulcers you already have.
-If you have to use an NSAID pain reliever, protect your stomach by taking the lowest possible dose for the shortest possible time and take them with food.
+If you have to use an NSAID pain reliever, help protect your stomach by taking the lowest possible dose for the shortest possible time and take them with food.
 If you need an NSAID daily for more than a week, check with your doctor.

 Pain Relievers Can Overwork Kidneys

 Your kidneys are two hard-working organs.
 They filter wastes and keep the balance of fluids and electrolytes, but NSAIDs can interfere with their ability to do these jobs.
 Regular use of these drugs can worsen kidney disease and lead to kidney failure.
 If you have chronic kidney disease, check with your doctor before using any NSAID pain reliever.
 More kidney-friendly alternatives may be available.
+Also, combining alcohol with acetaminophen can cause kidney damage.
+Be careful not to mix the two.

 How Healthy Is Your Heart?

 OTC pain relievers can be a double-edged sword for people with heart problems.
 Daily low-dose aspirin can help ward off blood clots that can lead to a stroke or heart attack.
 On the other hand, long-term non-aspirin NSAID use, especially at high doses, can interfere with the blood-thinning effect of aspirin.
-It can also boost your blood pressure and increase risk of heart attack or stroke.
+It can also boost blood pressure and increase the risk of heart attack or stroke.
 People with heart disease or high blood pressure should check with their doctor before taking NSAIDs.
 They are generally not recommended for people with kidney disease, heart failure, or cirrhosis.

 Read Labels to Know Your Medicine